ThornTechPublic/SwiftNetworkStarterKit/README.md

         URLRequest.HTTPMethod = verb
 ```

-Finally, the last part does actually do anything in this particular example:
+Finally, the last part doesn't actually do anything in this particular example:

 ```
         switch self {